potatochip/potatochip.github.io/_posts/articles/2015-8-24-Dear-Ashley.md

 <figure>
 	<a href="{{ site.baseurl }}/images/2015-8-24-Dear-Ashley/sales_per_capita.jpeg"><img src="{{ site.baseurl }}/images/2015-8-24-Dear-Ashley/sales_per_capita.jpeg" alt="image"></a>
-	<figcaption>DC, where go to spend the most money on corrupt behavior</figcaption>
+	<figcaption>DC: where people go to spend the most money on corrupt behavior</figcaption>
 </figure>

 Kind of hilarious that the home of all the politicians is the place spending the most money on cheating.
 I'm sure there's an analogy in there somewhere for how they treat the general public.

 This still doesn't take into account differences in economies.
 So instead I reorganized the data to show the total number of users per capita per state.
 I removed duplicate users beforehand to account for people that make multiple transactions.
-I did this by removing duplicats where the first name, last name, and last four digits of the credit card number were the same.
+I did this by removing duplicates where the first name, last name, and last four digits of the credit card number were the same.

 <figure>
 	<a href="{{ site.baseurl }}/images/2015-8-24-Dear-Ashley/users_per_capita.jpeg"><img src="{{ site.baseurl }}/images/2015-8-24-Dear-Ashley/users_per_capita.jpeg" alt="image"></a>